Proper pushforwards on analytic adic spaces: Proper pushforwards on germs of adic spaces

 \subsection{Comparison with van\thinspace der\thinspace Put's definition}

-Whenever $f:X\rightarrow Y$ is a morphism of adic spaces of finite type over a height one affinoid field $(k,k^\circ)$, and the base $Y$ is affinoid, a definition of $H^0_c(X/Y,-)$ has already been given in \cite[Definitions 1.4]{vdP92}.
-In fact, van\thinspace der \thinspace Put worked with rigid analytic spaces rather than adic space, but since the underlying topoi are the same \cite[(1.1.11)]{Hub96} we can transport his definition to the adic context.
+Whenever $f:X\rightarrow Y$ is a morphism of adic spaces of finite type over a discretely valued affinoid field $(k,k^\circ)$, and the base $Y$ is affinoid, a definition of ${\rm H}^0_c(X/Y,-)$ has already been given in \cite[Definitions 1.4]{vdP92}.
+In fact, van\thinspace der \thinspace Put worked with rigid analytic spaces rather than adic spaces, but since the underlying topoi are the same \cite[(1.1.11)]{Hub96} we can transport his definition to the adic context.